alissa-huskey/python-class/docs/lessons/data-types/numeric.md

 inf
 ```

-The limitations inherint to the way float values are stored can cause
+The limitations inherent to the way float values are stored can cause
 unexpected results.

 ```{code-block} python